History of Brno

 Brno was recognised as a town in 1243 by Wenceslaus I, King of Bohemia, but the area had been settled since the 2nd century.
 It is mentioned in Ptolemy's atlas of Magna Germania as Eburodunum.
 From the 11th century, a castle of the governing Přemyslid dynasty stood here, and was the seat of the non-ruling prince.

 During the 14th century, Brno became one of the centres for the Moravian regional assemblies, whose meetings alternated between Brno and Olomouc.
 These assemblies made political, legal, and financial decisions.
 They were also responsible for maintaining regional records.

 During the Hussite Wars, the city remained faithful to Sigismund, Holy Roman Emperor.
 The Hussites twice laid siege to the city, once in 1428 and again in 1430, both times in vain.

-During the Thirty Years' War, in 1643 and 1645, Brno was the only city to succeed in defending itself against Swedish sieges, thereby allowing the Austrian Empire to regroup its armies and to repel the Swedes.
+During the Thirty Years' War, Brno was the only city to succeed in defending itself against two Swedish sieges, in 1643 and the longer one in 1645, thereby allowing the Austrian Empire to regroup its armies and to repel the Swedes.
 In recognition of its services, the city was rewarded with a renewal of its city privileges.
 In the years following the Thirty Years' War, the city became an impregnable Baroque fortress.
 In 1742, the Prussians vainly attempted to conquer the city, and the position of Brno was confirmed with the establishment of a bishopric in 1777.
-In 1805, The Battle of Austerlitz took place about 10 kilometers (6 miles) southeast of Brno.
+In 1805, the Battle of Austerlitz took place about 10 kilometers (6 miles) southeast of Brno.